Competing Bandits: The Perils of Exploration Under Competition: Full experimental results

 Consider the \HardMaxRandom response model, \ie \HardMax mixed with ``random agents".
 Informally, we find that \emph{a much better algorithm wins big}.
 In more detail, a principal with asymptotically better \BIR wins by a large margin: after a ``learning phase" of constant duration, all agents choose this principal with maximal possible probability $\respF(1)$.
 For example, a principal with $\BIR(n)\leq \tilde{O}(n^{-1/2})$ prevails over one with $\BIR(n)\geq \Omega(n^{-1/3})$.

 To state this result, we need to express a property that \alg[1] eventually catches up and surpasses \alg[2], even if initially it receives only a fraction of traffic.
 We assume that both algorithms run indefinitely and do not depend on the time horizon $T$; call such algorithms \emph{$T$-oblivious}.
-In particular, their \BIR does not depend on the time horizon $T$ of the game.
+In particular, their \BIR at a given step does not depend on $T$.
 Then this property can be formalized as follows: